-If you’re tired very quickly, your system gets depleted and it takes you a long time to recover.
+If you get tired very quickly, your system gets depleted and it takes you a long time to recover.
 This could point to poor mito health.
-So the focus as to be two-fold:
+So the focus would be four-fold:

 - Healing the gut and avoiding food allergens, large amounts of caffeine, alcohol, nicotine and medications that strip the gut.
 A probiotic could be great for some of you.

-First off, my article is widely distributed so just to be clear, it’s just intended to offer some information, and is not intended as medical advice so if I mention a supplement today that interests you, please ask your doctor if it’s right for you.
+First off, my article is widely distributed so to be clear, it’s just intended to offer some information, and is not intended as medical advice.
+So if I mention a supplement today that interests you, please ask your doctor if it’s right for you.
 Secondly, not everything works for everyone.
-In fact, some people praise one supplement for it’s miracle-like effects, while others react negatively to it.
-So take what I say under consideration and rather than gospel and hopefully the rest of 2020 will be filled with abundant energy, both mentally and physically speaking.
+In fact, some people praise one supplement for its miracle-like effects, while others react negatively to it.
+So take what I say under consideration rather than gospel, and hopefully this year will be filled with abundant energy, both mentally and physically.

 There are many individuals who have been able to completely recover from years of feeling worn and weak with some proven strategies such as supplementing with mitochondria-healing supplements.

 CoQ10 – Important for muscle contractions, this is naturally made in the body.
 It is a potent antioxidant.
-It’s not a stimulant, per se, it’s probably better for a person who is short of breath very easily.
+It’s not a stimulant, per se, it’s probably better for a person who gets short of breath very easily.
 It can support cardiovascular function.
-Sold nationwide at health food stores, and online.
+It’s sold nationwide at health food stores, and online.
 Somewhere around 100mg – 200mg per day might be useful to most of you, however you can go up or down from there depending on how you feel.

-TMG – Derived from beetroot, TMG is short for trimethylglycine and provides your body with three methyl groups (that’s why it’s called “tri methyl glycine” and it helps run your methylation pathway, creating more folate and more SAMe, two of the body’s natural antidepressants.
-It’s breaking down homocysteine too, you can read my ARTICLE by CLICKING HERE about Methylation, where I break it down pretty simply.
+TMG – Derived from beetroot, TMG is short for trimethylglycine.
+It provides your body with three methyl groups (that’s why it’s called “tri methyl glycine”) and it helps run your methylation pathway, creating more folate and more SAMe, two of the body’s natural antidepressants.
+It’s breaking down homocysteine, too.
+You can read my ARTICLE by CLICKING HERE about Methylation, where I break it down pretty simply.

-Phosphatidylcholine – This is an interesting molecule that is derived from natural choline, and it helps with energy and memory over time.* And moreover, it can help people with cholesterol ratios and fatty liver!
-I just wrote an ARTICLE which you can read if you’d like to entitled, Why You Might Need Phosphatidylcholine.
+Phosphatidylcholine – This is an interesting molecule that is derived from natural choline, and it helps with energy and memory over time.* Moreover, it can help people with cholesterol ratios and fatty liver!
+I just wrote an ARTICLE, which you can read if you’d like, entitled Why You Might Need Phosphatidylcholine.